sn2727/medprompt-small-llms/README.md

 # LLMs for patient information

 Patient information through large language models (LLMs) offers real-time, cheap and user-tailored answers to medical questions.
 However, this information needs to be reliable.
 The MedPrompt paper introduces a novel technique that improves the performance of LLMs in the medical domain not by fine-tuning the models specifically for healthcare, but by using carefully designed prompts.
 This method proved highly effective, demonstrating that prompting alone can significantly boost LLM accuracy in medical tasks.
-Used techniques include In-Context-Learning, Ensembling and Chain-of-Thought Reasoning.
+Used techniques include Dynamic Few Shot, Ensembling and Chain-of-Thought Reasoning.

 ![image](medprompt.png)
 Can Generalist Foundation Models Outcompete Special-Purpose Tuning?
 Case Study in Medicine